 He nodded and I stepped aside to let him in.
 He walked in and James closed the door behind us.

 I folded my arms and waited for him to speak.
 He, however, stayed quiet.
 “Well?”
-I said forcefully, “Are you going to explain yourself?”
+I said dangerously, “Are you going to explain yourself?”